- Written by Dr.Mehmet Demircioglu

 The extracted donor follicles do not grow back in the donor area.
 This is a very important point.
 When a follicular unit is removed, that specific unit has been moved.
 The surrounding hair can grow and cover the extraction sites, and the donor area can look normal when the harvest is done carefully, but the removed follicles are no longer there.

-Overharvesting is serious for this reason.
+Overharvesting is serious because removed donor follicles do not return.
 If too many grafts are taken, or if they are taken from a small zone, the donor can look patchy, thin, or moth eaten.
 Good FUE should respect spacing, safe donor boundaries, punch size, hair direction, and total donor reserve.

 Temporary donor shedding can also happen after surgery.
 This is different from the removed follicles not regrowing.
 Donor shock loss may recover over time, but true overharvesting does not simply reverse.
 If you see donor thinning, the timing, pattern, and surgical details matter.